IGalat/tapper/docs/dev/plans.md

 No hotstrings: made the decision to not implement them.

+On win32, shift+insert is not emulatable, shift is raised before insert is pressed.

+Cannot do mass things, like lock all buttons until something is pressed.

 ## Possible extensions to think about for the future

 send command arg "key_cleanup" - to lift keys that remain pressed.